zachgordon25/gitmd/README.md

    ![repo name](https://i.imgur.com/j8Ex7hX.png)

-1. This will be a **public** repo.
-Private repos required a paid account.
+1. You have the option of making this repo either a **public** or **private**.

 1. Click on the "Initialize this repository with a README".
 A README file is just a blank document that is the default page that your repository displays.
 It is a markdown file and normally includes information that you provide about your application.
+What you are reading right now is a README file.

    ![readme](https://i.imgur.com/OMX3sah.png)